-The Catlins is a must-do where you’ll find a world of waterfalls, coastal walks and dramatic scenery.
+The Catlins is a must-do where you’ll find a world of waterfalls, coastal walkst, dramatic scenery and Nugget Point Lighthouse.
 Learn more about the region’s rich heritage and unique Jurassic forest at Tumu Toka Curioscape(opens in new window).
 Journey through podocarp forests, along stunning coastlines, to hidden lakes and breathtaking waterfalls.
 This wild coastal stretch is home to an array of wildlife including sea lions, Hector’s Dolphins and rare but distinctive Hoiho, the Yellow-Eyed Penguin.

 Discover the stunning surrounds of the Southland region by bicycle.
 Take the Around the Mountains cycle trail(opens in new window) and ride through alpine landscapes, historic towns, and past beautiful farmland and lakes.
 Be sure to stop and enjoy the local hospitality along the ride to savour delicious food and local stories.
 For an off-road cycling adventure take the stunning Welcome Rock Trail(opens in new window), set on private land in the high country of Northern Southland.